 Per the Zoning Ordinance and Preservation Guidelines, the front yard is defined as the area located in front of the house.
-The side yard is the area located between the front edge and back edge of the principal structure, while the rear yard begins at the back edge of the principal structure and extends to the rear property line.
+The side yard is the area located between the front edge and back edge of the house, while the rear yard begins at the back edge of the house and extends to the rear property line.